through our development ministries, helping hands empowers our neighbors with long-term solutions to end poverty.

 Bundle of Joy

 Bundle of Joy is a ministry for new and expectant parents.
-Parents who complete a SAFE Kids class at Helping Hands receive a layette of necessities for their newborn infant.
+Parents who complete a course of parenting classes at Helping Hands receive a layette of necessities for their newborn infant.
 Each layette includes diapers, wipes, bottles, pacifiers, onesies, towels, and blankets, along with assorted baby items as available.
 Every bundle also includes a prayer for the family and a book for parents to read to their new child.
-SAFE Kids classes are offered at Helping Hands and taught by nurses from Baylor Scott & White Medical Center.

 The heart of Helping Hands Ministry is the gospel of Jesus Christ.
 At the center of our facility stands Conaway Chapel, where clients and volunteers can pray, meditate, worship, seek refuge from life's troubles, or simply rest.
 Conaway Chapel was named after Lola Conaway, the first executive director of Helping Hands, whose vision and love for her community became a bedrock of our ministry.
 Helping Hands also has volunteer chaplains available during all hours of operation.
 Clients seeking prayer or a listening ear are invited to come to the chapel anytime during hours of operation to meet with a chaplain.
 Clients are also welcome to leave written prayer requests in any of the Prayer Request boxes throughout our building, which will be prayed for by our chaplains.

-Through the help of partnering organizations and businesses, Helping Hands offers classes taught by local professionals on a variety of topics.
+Through the help of partnering organizations and businesses, Helping Hands offers courses taught by local professionals on a variety of topics.
 Classes are available throughout the year on Mondays, Tuesdays, and Thursdays at various times.
-Some of the classes offered include Family Finance, SAFE Kids, Nutrition, and Diabetes Management.
+Some of the classes offered include Nurturing Parenting, A Fresh Start to a Healthier You, Finance Classes, and other topics as well.
 Classes are free and open to the public.
-For more information about our schedule or classes, contact Helping Hands at firstname.lastname@example.org.
+For more information about our schedule or classes, contact Helping Hands at email@example.com.

 Employment Mentoring Ministry